nathaliaari36361AnthonySingleton/minimalfirewall/README.md

 ## User Guide
-The program is very intuitive, but for a concise user guie, see the [wiki](https://github.com/deminimis/minimalfirewall/wiki/Minimal-Firewall-User-Guide).
+The program is very intuitive, but for a concise user guide, see the [wiki](https://github.com/deminimis/minimalfirewall/wiki/Minimal-Firewall-User-Guide).

 ## Why Use Minimal Firewall?